PimMiii/Data-Science-IoT-KP02/README.md

 ## Goal of the Project
 So on to the current idea: **PRiTC**.
-Positive Reinforcement upon Task Completion, a discord bot sending positive messages and encouraging messages to myself.
+Positive Reinforcement upon Task Completion, a discord bot sending positive and encouraging messages to myself.
 The idea sounds simple enough yet effective.
 A physical panel on my desk, with a couple buttons ready to press to signal start of task and task finished or cancelled.
 These buttons would be hooked up to a RPi 3a+.
 On a button press a task will be started, and an internal timer will run, then a press on the button for completing the task would log the task